robotic-vision-lab/ABB-Robot-Unity-Simulation/README.md

 4. Clicking "Place" will place the object in a bin.
 5. Clicking "Next Target" will create another path to a new target.

-### Spacemouse Test
+### SpaceMouse Test

 The robot will track the "spacemouse_test" (which can be controlled using a SpaceMouse) object in this scene.
-In the Inspector tab of the "spacemouse_test" object, the rotation and translation speed can be controlled.
+In the Inspector tab of the "spacemouse_test" object, the rotation and translation speed can be adjusted.

 ### Open Problems